Mastercard/connect-components-web-sdk/docs/CC-SDK-WEB-DOCS.md

 ```

 #### Error Occurred During Connection Attempt
 If the connection to the financial institution failed, the [error]((#1-error)) event will be emitted.
-The payload will contain the information need to guide the customer through error resolution, if possible.
+The payload will scale-down the information need to guide the customer through error resolution, if possible.
 Mastercard Open API documentation sets out the potential errors under [api errors](https://docs.finicity.com/api-errors/) and [aggregation status codes](https://docs.finicity.com/aggregation-status-codes/).
 Based on the error code, you can determine the best method customer through error resolution.
 ```json
 {
   "code": 103,